Week 9: Literature Review

 Due: (Nov.
 29-Dec.
 1)

 Once you have started your collection of literary short forms, as well as brief annotations, you should offer a particular method for your selection.
-This requires a thoughtful engagement of how others approach your particular form.
-This is a literature review that shows how your particular anthology (or field guide) interacts with other collections of the same form.
-How is your categorization similar or different?
+This requires a thoughtful engagement with other approaches to your particular form.
+Thus, the literature review.
+A literature review shows how your particular anthology (or field guide) interacts with other critical approaches to the same form.
+How is your categorization similar or different to current academic research?
 What is unique to your approach to the anthology or field guide?
 You should have already begun this process informally as you collect your examples, but this literature review is a clear and lucid explanation of what it is you are doing in relation to other writers who are also engaging your particular form.